 Sales Mistake #8: Not being able to control their time

 One of the biggest mistakes many sellers make today is that they don’t know how to control their time.
 Habit No. 4 in The 9 Habits of Extreme Productivity eBook is Obsess Over TIME.

 To be productive and achieve the best results, sales reps need to determine exactly how much of the time they’re spending is Treasured, Investment, Mandatory and Empty.

 If they closely monitor and understand how they’re spending their time, they can make changes to minimize Mandatory and increase Investment.
 Sellers need to make time management a priority if they want to achieve superior results.

 Nancy Bleeke, President and Chief Sales Officer at Sales Pro Insider

 The biggest mistake I see universally made is pitching.
 Pitching too early.
 Pitching without the right focus.
 And Pitching period.
 Why?
 Pitching is a one-way “throw” of information versus a conversation.

 When reps don’t know a specific problem, opportunity, want or need of the specific person they are talking with, they are likely “pitching up the wrong tree.”

-Do these sales mistakes sound familiar?
+Do these sales mistakes named by our panel of top sales experts sound familiar?
 Is there anything we have forgotten about?
 Let us know in the comments.